Lower bounds on bipartite entanglement in noisy graph states: Coherent information for a noisy graph state

 The product $\prod_{j=2}^{n_A} \left(1+(-1)^{m_{A, j-1}} X_{i} X_{j}\right)$ has two eigenstates with eigenvalues $2^{n_A -1}$.
 Combining this with the ${1}/{2^{n_A}}$ yields eigenvalues ${1}/{2}$ for both eigenstates.
 From the combinatorics, we see that each of these has a probability factor $\overline{P}_i \equiv \left[P^{n_A-i} (1-P)^i +P^i (1-P)^{n_A -i}\right]$, where $i=0\ldots n_A-1$ is the number of brackets with negative signs.
 We thus end up with eigenvalues ${\overline{P}_i}/{2}$ with multiplicity $2\binom{n_A-1}{i}$.
 The Von Neumann entropy of the reduced subsystem is

 As such, the coherent information $\sI_A$ becomes

 where $f_1(n_A, P)$ was defined in \eqref{rank1-entropy} and the second line shows the dependence on $n_A$ and $n_B$.

 For $P=0$ or $P=1$, which correspond to the noiseless case, we obtain $\sI_A=1$ (i.e. equal to the rank as expected) for all values of $n_A$ and $n_B$.
-For $P=0$ or $P=1$, which correspond to the noiseless case, we obtain $\sI_A=1$ (i.e. equal to the rank as expected) for all values of $n_A$ and $n_B$.
 For $P\neq 0$ and $P\neq 1$, we summarize the behavior as follows: \begin{enumerate} \item Given $n_A$, $\sI_A$ is a decreasing function of $n_B$.
 Therefore, $n_B = 1$ maximizes $\sI_A$.
 This corresponds to a star graph where Bob has only one qubit connected to all of Alice's $n_A$ qubits. \item Given $n_B$, $\sI_A$ is an increasing function of $n_A$, which Asymptotically converges from below to a constant value for a given $P\neq 0$ and $P\neq 1$. \item Maximizing coherent information $\sI_A$, requires $n_B=1$ and a sufficiently large $n_A$ to reach the asymptotic limit.
 We show in Fig.~\ref{fig:rank_1_plot} that this gives purely positive coherent information for any non-maximal value of $P$. \item $n_A=1$ is a trivial case for which Alice's reduced density matrix is the maximally mixed state on her qubit.
 This gives $H(\rho_A) = f_1(1, P) =1$, with coherent information $\sI_A = 1-n H_2(P)$. \item When $n_A > n_B$, $\sI_A >\sI_B$ and vice versa.
 That is, for any fully connected graph, the side having the largest number of qubits has the highest subsystem entropy (since $f_1(n_A, P) > f_1(n_B, P)$ when $n_A>n_B$), hence the largest coherent information. \end{enumerate} See Fig.~\ref{fig:rank_1_plot} for details.

 Most importantly, we present numerical evidence in Fig.~\ref{fig:tolerate} that it is possible to tolerate any amount of (non-maximal) depolarizing noise by adding more qubits to one side for star graphs (or equivalently, complete graphs).
 In Appendix \ref{star-graph-repetition-code-appendix} we interpret this statement through the lens of a classical repetition code, allowing us to understand where the robustness of the state against noise comes from.